Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 ```
 :::

 ### What is pagination?

-When the output of a command issued to **nodectl** extends past the height of the terminal window that is opened to remote into the Node for administration.  nodectl will "page" the output by adding a pause when the printed output reaches the height of the window.
+The most common method of accessing your Node is through a [remote shell](../validator/sshkeyExplained.md).
+When we issue a command within our remote shell, the output of a command may extend past the height of the terminal window.
+In this case, **nodectl** will "page" the output by pausing when the output printed to the screen reaches the height of the window, before needing to scroll.

 It will offer you the option to quit or continue.

-Commands that may create pagination will generally offer a `-np` switch to disable pagination (no pagination).
+Commands that create the need for pagination will generally offer a `-np` (*no pagination*) [switch](#what-is-a-switch-and-parameter) to disable pagination.

 <MacWindow>
   Press any key or `q` to quit
 </MacWindow>

 ## Command References
 ---

 ### <span style={{color:'green',fontSize:'1.3em'}}>help</span>

-Issuing the `help` command at the command prompt **by itself** will offer the various commands and their options available.
+The **`help`** command will offer help for most commands available by the **nodectl** utility.

+Node Operators can issue the `help` command by itself to see a basic rundown of all **switches** and **parameter** requirements.

 ```
 sudo nodectl help